 Name of Mentor: Name of Apprentice: Please read the following key statements regarding the Mentor-Apprentice Program and initial where appropriate.
-A. We understand that participation in the Mentor-Apprentice Program involves making a commitment to spend immersion hours working towards the apprentice gaining fluency in our Indigenous language.
-Please initial: Mentor Apprentice B. We understand that the Mentor-Apprentice Program revolves around the concept of being mmersed in our Indigenous language for significant portions of time during the learning period.
-We understand that it is highly recommended that we spend hours on this project.
-Please initial: Mentor Apprentice C. We understand that training sessions are a required part of the program and we intend to participate in the training sessions provided for us.
+A. We understand that participation in the Mentor-Apprentice Program involves making a commitment to spend at least 260 immersion hours working towards the apprentice gaining fluency in our Indigenous language.
+Please initial: Mentor Apprentice B. We understand that the Mentor-Apprentice Program revolves around the concept of being immersed in our Indigenous language for significant portions of time during the learning period.
+We understand that it is highly recommended that we spend at least 260 hours on this project.
+Please initial: Mentor Apprentice Apprentice C. We understand that training sessions are a required part of the program and we intend to participate in the training sessions provided for us.
 Please initial: Mentor Apprentice D. As the apprentice in this program, I understand that I will be responsible for maintaining regular contact with the Doyon Foundation project manager during our learning period and I will be responsible for submitting reports on the progress of my language learning.
-Please initial: Mentor Apprentice E. We understand that every quarter, we should submit a program report to track our progress.
+Please initial: Mentor Apprentice E. We understand that after each 50 hours, we should submit a 50-Hour Log to track our progress.
 Please initial: Mentor Apprentice F. We understand that the mentor and apprentice will meet with Doyon Foundation on a monthly basis for check-ins about the progress of the Mentor-Apprentice Program.
-Apprentice
+Please initial: Mentor Apprentice